ethereum/consensus-specs/specs/_features/epbs/validator.md

 - Proposers are no longer required to broadcast `BlobSidecar` objects, as this becomes a builder's duty.
 - Some validators are selected per slot to become PTC members, these validators must broadcat `PayloadAttestationMessage` objects during the assigned slot before the deadline of `3 * SECONDS_PER_SLOT // INTERVALS_PER_SLOT` seconds into the slot.

+### Attestation

+Attestation duties are not changed for validators, however the attestation deadline is implicitly changed by the change in `INTERVALS_PER_SLOT`.

+### Sync Committee participations

+Sync committee duties are not changed for validators, however the submission deadline is implicitly changed by the change in `INTERVALS_PER_SLOT`.

 ### Block proposal